-Far too often retrospectives become a chore that agile teams feel obliged to do and forget their core objective of being an open forum for the team discuss both triumphs and failures in order to improve processes and efficiency.
+Far too often retrospectives become a chore that agile teams feel obliged to do.
+Sometimes, they’ll forget its core objective of being an open forum for the team discuss both triumphs and failures in order to improve processes and efficiency.

 Happily the team I work with use our retrospectives for their intended purpose and there have been some significant changes in the way we do things that have made the whole team work more efficiently and produce better outcomes.

 Before the change in process, the team were setting goals every sprint.
 The problem came at the sprint planning sessions where we reviewed the previous sprint and saw that we weren’t achieving all our sprint goals.
 In some sprints we were only achieving 1/3 of our goals.